Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The Texans have the NFL's 18th-ranked pass defense this season, allowing 253.7 yards per game through the air.
+- The 253.7 passing yards the Texans allow per game makes them the NFL's 18th-ranked pass defense this season.

-- With 21 passing TDs allowed this year, the Texans defense is ranked ninth in the league.
+- The Texans have given up 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- In last week's outing against the Titans, Samuel was targeted 11 times, totaling 159 yards on nine receptions (averaging 17.7 yards per grab).
+- In last week's matchup with the Titans, Samuel caught nine passes for 159 yards (17.7 yards per reception) while being targeted 11 times.

-- Over his last three outings, Samuel has 241 receiving yards on 14 receptions (17 targets), averaging 80.3 yards per game.
+- During his last three games, Samuel has collected 241 yards on 14 catches, averaging 80.3 yards per game on 17 targets.

 Samuel's San Francisco Teammates